MohammadMarwan2005/delishop-flutter/README.md

 🔳 Add top buttons in home screen (Notifications-Cart) ✅ Adding MallProducts to SingleMallScreen
 ✅ Adding no products in the favorite message

+## 🐞🔳 Bug Fixes:
+🔳 ProductScreen, Try Again Bug
+🔳 hotfix, change the CircularProgressBarIndicator in the first screen